polarwinkel/plotLine.js/README.md

 _Note:_ One plotLine object corresponds to one holder.

-Then, you can add as many graphs as you want, with `pl.addGraph(NAME, COLOR);` And you can add points using `pl.addPoints(GRAPH_NAME, POINTS);`.

-_Note:_ You don't have to sort the points inside a same list of points in a pl.addGraph call.
+_Note:_ You don't have to sort the points inside a same list of points in a `pl.addGraph` call.
 They will be sorted for you.
 But, if you call pl.addPoints multiple times, you must sort the points yourself between each call.
 The script won't do it for you and it will result in weird graphs if you don't do it.

-### For Pro's: Show diagrams on new `innerHTML`
+### For Pro's: Show diagrams after setting it to `innerHTML`

 If you want to include this in your project which sets new content with the JS-method `innerHTML` on a DOM-element `element` you will need to run the JS afterwards.